AgnesaP/Mid-Project-IronHack/README.md

 5. Data Preprocessing

 6. The Model Selection
-We models we have used: Logistic regression, KNeighborsClassifier, Random Forest and Decision Trees The model that perfomed the best was Random Forest
+- The models we have used: Logistic regression, KNeighborsClassifier, Random Forest and Decision Trees The model that perfomed the best was Random Forest

 7. Feature Importance